mauriciofmar3/mauriciofmar3.github.com/_posts/2014-06-02-sqrts-and-fixed-points.md

 }
 ~~~

+This looks a lot like recursion, except that we've never referred to an free variable name.
+This is called [anonymous recursion](https://en.wikipedia.org/wiki/Anonymous_recursion), and it's useful in systems (notably lambda calculus) where functions cannot refer to themselves by name.

-Now we need to implement the Y combinator in JavaScript.
-How would it look?
+Now we need the magic which will repeatedly invoke `step` and feed its output back into its input: the Y combinator.
+How would it look in JavaScript?
 Here's the Y combinator in lambda calculus again:

 $$ \lambda f.\!(\lambda x.f\ (x\ x))\ (\lambda x.f\ (x\ x)) $$